Steak and eggs

 Steak and eggs is a dish of beefsteak and fried eggs.
 It is most typically served as a breakfast or brunch food.

 History

 Steak and eggs emerged as an Australian breakfast by the 1880s.

 Ingredients

 Various types of beefsteaks can be used, such as ribeye, strip, sirloin and flank, among others.
 Additional ingredients may include capsicum, garlic, onion, butter, salt, pepper, hot sauce, and other seasonings or condiments.
 Accompaniments may include various sauces, such as steak sauce, Worcestershire sauce, chimichurri and others.

 Variations

 Variations include steak and egg sandwiches, open sandwiches and steak and Eggs Benedict.
 A version of steak and egg salad uses greens such as arugula, poached eggs and steak.
+In the northeastern part of the United States, New York, Jersey, and Connecticut, delis with flat-top grills that specify in making breakfast sandwiches will also use beef and forms of beef bacon to create beef and egg sandwiches.